 and was a 2012-2013

 Mentor-in-Residence at BOLT in Chicago.
 Her solo exhibition

-I Still Haven’t Found What I’m Looking For

-is on view at Klemm Gallery, Siena Heights University (Adrian,
+I Still Haven’t Found What I’m Looking For at Klemm Gallery, Siena Heights University (Adrian,

-Everything You Need Is Already Here (Heaven Gallery, Chicago) in January 2014.
+Everything You Need is Already Here (Heaven Gallery, Chicago) in January 2014.